Hot Wheels Treasure Hunt has changed ‘guidelines’ throughout the years. Here’s a short guide that will help you identify a Hot Wheels Treasure Hunt.

-1995 – The Treasure Hunts First Appearance
+1995 – The Hot Wheels Treasure Hunt Is Born

 The Hot Wheels Treasure Hunt made it’s first appearance in 1995.
 One of the most popular Treasure Hunts was released at that time – the pearl white w/orange rally stripes ’67 Camaro.
 New to the hobby or not, I’d assume you already know about this one.
 1995 Treasure Hunts were released with Real Rider wheels.

 1996 Treasure Hunts